broadinstitute/SatMut_ASM_Parser/README.md

 	gene <- 'SHOC2' # It is part of input file name, so has to be exact.

-	h) lowCountCutForRef:

-	lowCountCutForRef=2 # counts equal or below this will be filtered out.
-0 allows all species

-	i) lowCountCutForTreatment:

-	lowCountCutForTreatment=2 # counts equal or below this will be filtered out.
-0 allows all species

-	j) clonalSample:
+	h) clonalSample:

 	clonalSample<-c("Sample13") #"Sample13" #specify clonal sample number if there is one.
 Otherwise set clonalSample<-NULL

-	k) pDNASample:
+	i) pDNASample:

 	pDNASample<-c('Sample14') ##specify pDNA library sample number - you should alway carry one.
-If not, use an ETP sample
+If not, use an ETP sample so the code can run.

+	j) refSamples:

+	refSamples<-c('Sample01','Sample02','Sample03') # reference samples are those that were not selected. e.g. early time point (ETP) samples.

+	k) lowCountCutForRef:

+	lowCountCutForRef=2 # variants in reference samples that got counts equal or below this will be filtered out.
+0 allows all species

-	l) refSamples:
+	l) lowCountCutForTreatment:

-	refSamples<-c('Sample01','Sample02','Sample03')
+	lowCountCutForTreatment=2 # variants in treatment/selection samples that got counts equal or below this will be filtered out.
+0 allows all species

 Then RUN the entire .r code.
 The data files and plots will be written into the 'outbox' folders inside of your ’variantCounts’  or ‘codonCounts’ folders.